dagbjorn/microcoffeeoncloud/README.md

 ## <a name="prerequisite"></a>Prerequisite
 Microcoffee is developed on Windows 10 and tested on Docker 19.03.1/Docker Compose 1.24.1 running on Oracle VM VirtualBox 6.1.28.

-The code was originally written in Java 8, but is later migrated to Java 11.
+The code was originally written in Java 8, but was later migrated to Java 11.
 Only three issues were found during the migration:
 * ClassNotFoundException for javax.xml.bind.JAXBContext.
 Fixed by adding dependency to org.glassfish.jaxb:jaxb-runtime.
 * Incompatibility with wro4j-maven-plugin.
 Fixed by adding plugin dependency to org.mockito:mockito-core:2.18.0 or above.
 * Starting with Java 9, keytool creates PKCS12 keystores by default.
 This broke SSL for some still not understood reason.
 Fixed for now by changing the certificate generation to create JKS keystores.

+Then, in early 2022, Microcoffee was migrated to Java 17.
+No issues were found.

 For building and testing the application, you need to install Docker on a suitable Linux host environment (native, Vagrant, Oracle VM VirtualBox etc.)